1414213/scwin2/README.md

 "OuterLimit": 0.8,
 "IsLeftElseRight": false
 ```
-Sets a trackpad to act as a thumbstick of a gamepad.&ensp;*Deadzone* sets a radius form the centre where input is always 0 and is measured as a proportion of the thumbstick's radius from its center.&ensp;*OuterLimit* sets a radius of the trackpad to be used, measuring from its center.&ensp;Any input beyond the outer edge will be translated as the thumbstick being pushed to its limit.&ensp;*IsLeftElseRight* specifies whether to simulate the left or right thumbstick.
+Sets a trackpad to simulate a thumbstick of a gamepad.&ensp;*Deadzone* sets an area extending from the center where simulated input is always 0.&ensp;Measured as a proportion of its radius.&ensp;*OuterLimit* specifies an area extending from the edge where entered input will simulate the thumbstick being pushed to its maximum degree of tilt.&ensp;Measured as a proportion of the radius from its center.&ensp;*IsLeftElseRight* specifies whether to simulate a left or right thumbstick.

 ### PadSwipe
 ```